Author Press Kit: How You Market You

 Press_Kit_author_photo_jpg

-List the title, topic, genre and intended audience for your book as well as a succinct summary (no spoilers).
+List the title, topic, genre, and intended audience for your book as well as a succinct summary (no spoilers).
 If you are writing nonfiction include your credentials or personal experience relevant to the topic.

 Press Coverage

-Show your press-worthiness.
-Include excerpts from reviews, transcripts from interviews, links to press releases, blogs and articles written about your work.
+Show your pressworthiness.
+Include excerpts from reviews, transcripts from interviews, links to press releases, blogs, and articles written about your work.
 List awards, nominations, and recognition your work has received.
 Your press kit is not the place for humility.

 Frequently Asked Questions (and Answers)

 If your goal is to schedule newspaper, radio, or television interviews, include a list of frequently asked questions and answers about you and your book.
 The more upfront information you provide, the easier it is for a journalist to prepare a story.
 Your answers should be personal, conversational, and quotable.
-FAQs and answers also provide jumping off points for further questions:
+FAQs and answers also provide jumping-off points for further questions:

-• What lead you to writing?
+• What led you to write?

 • How does your early (or current) life influence your writing?